sotirischatzimiltis/MscThesis/README.md

 ##### Reference
 *Q. Yang, Y. Liu, T. Chen and Y. Tong, “Federated Machine Learning: Concept and Applications,” ACM Transactions on Intelligent Systems and Technology, vol. 10, no. 2, pp. 1-19, 2019.*

-### Results
-The code for training and testing the SNN was based on snnTorch tutorials, the rest of the machine learning models were implemented using Scikit-learn, and the framework used for federated learning was Flower.
-The dataset utilised for the experiments was the NSLKDD which is vastly used as a benchmark ML dataset.
-The NSLKDD Test+ dataset was used for testing.

-#### Binary Classification
-#### Multiclass Classification
-#### Federated Learning

 ## Helpful Documentation
 ### Installation